1 and 2

 THE FAMILY MANNER

-When Believers come together to pray as God's family it is to be in the Lord's manner.
-In this collective "secret place", each one prays on behalf of the family.
-The word of Christ refers often to God's People praying together.
+When Believers come together to pray as God's family it is to be done in the Lord's manner and according to God's will.

-Being in harmony with one another and being free from all unforgiveness is essential, as the Lord says:
+Being in harmony with one another is essential.
+But being free from all unforgiveness is just as essential.

 “Therefore I say to you, whatever things you ask when you pray, believe that you receive them, and you will have them.